sergey-trotsyuk/learn-react-flux/README.md

 ### Lesson 7 ([start](https://github.com/sergey-trotsyuk/learn-react-flux/tree/l7-start), tag "l7-start")

 Add some unit tests:
- - should use React Test Utils, Karma, Jasmine
+ - should use React Test Utils, Mocha, jsdom
- - should not use Jest
  - should cover 1 reducer
  - should cover 1 component
  - should cover 1 pair of mapStateToProps and mapDispatchToProps for 1 connected component (with ```export map<State|Dispatch>ToProps```)
  - should cover 1 action
- - optional use Enzyme

 ### Materials